ray-project/ray/doc/source/data/preprocessors.rst

 Data preprocessing is a common technique for transforming raw data into features for a machine learning model.
 In general, you may want to apply the same preprocessing logic to your offline training data and online inference data.

+This page covers *preprocessors*, which are a higher level API on top of existing Ray Data operations like `map_batches`, targeted towards tabular and structured data use cases.

-Though the recommended way to perform preprocessing is to :ref:`use existing Ray Data operations <transforming_data>`, Ray Data provides several common preprocessors out of the box, particularly for tabular data.
+The recommended way to perform preprocessing is to :ref:`use existing Ray Data operations <transforming_data>` instead of preprocessors.
+However, if you are working with tabular data, you should consider using Ray Data preprocessors.

 .. https://docs.google.com/drawings/d/1ZIbsXv5vvwTVIEr2aooKxuYJ_VL7-8VMNlRinAiPaTI/edit